On the existence of powerful p-values and e-values for composite hypotheses: Constructing a powerful exact e-variable

 \subsection{E-power maximization and convex order}

 We first recall the maximizer of e-power in the case of a simple null versus a simple alternative, which has an explicit form.
 This fact is used frequently in the above literature. \begin{example} Let us first illustrate an example with simple null $\P=\{P\}$ ($L=1$) and simple alternative $\Q=\{Q\}$.
 Clearly, any e-variable is pivotal.
-We arrive at the optimization problem
+Thus~\eqref{eq:opt} reduces to

-By Gibbs' inequality, the maximum value is attained by the likelihood ratio, i.e., when $X=\d Q/\d P$.
+By Gibbs' inequality, the maximum value is attained by the likelihood ratio, i.e., when $X=\d Q/\d P$ (see~\cite{Shafer:2021} for this simple setting).

+Below we illustrate the solution to \eqref{eq:opt11} using our theory, which sheds light on the composite null case.
+For simplicity, we assume \eqref{JA} and \eqref{AC}.
+Denote by $\gamma:=({\d P}/{\d Q} )|_{Q}$.
+Consider the set $\cM_\gamma$ of probability measures $\mu$ such that $\mu\lcx \gamma$: